vegaprotocol/documentation/versioned_docs/version-v0.71/tools/metamask-snap.md

 5. `Confirm` that you want Vega Protocol to control your account.
 6. Use the Vega dApp `Connect` dialog to `Connect via MetaMask Snap`

-You're now readyto deposit or transfer assets and use your new Vega keypair.
+You're now ready to deposit or transfer assets and use your new Vega keypair.

 ## Snaps features
 What can you do with a snap?
 If you're already a MetaMask user, you won't need to create a Vega Wallet.